-The idea of the natural-orbital solver is in line with the configuration interaction (CI) method which has recently been applied to the DMFT by several groups \cite{Zgid12,Lin13,Go15,Go17}.
-The interesting point is that the CI method seems to work well for the quantum impurity model.
-The CI method is widely used for molecules in quantum chemistry where it is easier to justify assuming fully filled localized molecular orbitals and only consider the mixture of Slater determinants for the rest degrees of freedom.
-On the other hand, in metallic states in solids, orbitals are more hybridized with each other and it is questionable to apply the CI method.
-Actually, the ground state of the Hubbard cluster is quite entangled and difficult to describe by a few Slater determinants.
-Nevertheless, for the quantum impurity model, it turned out that the ground state is well described by a small number of Slater determinants and low-energy particle-hole excitations from it\cite{Lin13}.
+The idea of the natural-orbital solver \mk{[c.f., Fig.~1(a)]} is in line with the configuration interaction (CI) method which has recently been applied to the DMFT by several groups \cite{Zgid12,Lin13,Go15,Go17}.
+The CI method is widely used for molecules in quantum chemistry where it is \mk{justifiable to use} fully filled localized molecular orbitals and the mixture of Slater determinants \mk{only} for the rest degrees of freedom.
+On the other hand, in metallic states in solids, orbitals are more hybridized with each other and it is \mk{intractable with} the CI method.
+Actually, the ground state of the Hubbard cluster is quite entangled and difficult to describe \mk{solely} by a few Slater determinants.
+Nevertheless, for the quantum impurity model, it turned out that the ground state is well described by a small number of Slater determinants and low-energy particle-hole excitations from it, \mk{so that the CI method works well\cite{Lin13}}.
 The natural orbital framework gives us a general way to construct the new basis set where the CI scheme works efficiently.
 Recently, it is suggested that the natural orbital configuration is also useful for tensor network calculations\cite{cao2021tree}.